badpx/ccAnimation/README.md

 # ccAnimation
-A lightweight animation framework written in morden C++.
+A lightweight animation framework written in modern C++.